 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 A good hike always leaves me feeling inspired and regenerated.
-Nature in Europe is very versatile and you can enjoy it while hiking near blue lakes with waterfalls, impressive mountains, green woods and even volcanoes.
-Below is a list of hikes, which I find impressive.
+Nature in Europe is very versatile and you can enjoy it while hiking near blue lakes with waterfalls, impressive mountains, green woods, and even volcanoes.
+Below is a hiking trail bucket list with hikes to put on your bucket list.
 I have been on several of these and would feel happy to hike the rest of them.

 Plitvice lakes national park, Croatia